-A natural way of trying to answer the Ekedahl-Serre questions is studying families of curves.
-For example, Barraza and Rojas in \cite{BarrazaRojas} obtained the group algebra decomposition of the jacobian variety of Fermat curves and, complementarily, Hidalgo and Rodriguez in \cite{HidalgoRodriguez} prove that each of the factors correspond to the jacobian variety of a $p$-gonal curve.
-In other example, Auffarth, Lucchini-Arteche and Rojas in \cite{jacobianheauluro} give a decomposition of the jacobian variety of Humbert-Edge curves, which we talk in more details below.
+The question posed by Ekedahl and Serre remains open, and many mathematicians have contributed to it.
+A natural way to approach the Ekedahl-Serre question is by studying families of curves with variable genera.
+This strategy could potentially lead to identifying an unbounded set of genera admitting a smooth projective curve of such a genus with a completely decomposable jacobian.
+For instance, Barraza and Rojas, in \cite{BR15}, obtained the group algebra decomposition of the jacobian variety of Fermat curves.
+As another example, Auffarth, Lucchini-Arteche, and Rojas, in \cite{ALAR21}, provided a decomposition of the jacobian variety of Humbert-Edge curves, which we discuss in more detail below.
+While none of these works provide a definitive answer to the question, the latter study exhibits an intriguing property: all the factors are Prym-Tyurin varieties for the curve.

-Let $F$ be an algebraically closed field of characteristic $q\geq 0$.
-For $n,k\in \N$, with $n\geq 2$ and $(k,q)=1$, a generalized Fermat curve of type $(n,k)$, denoted by $X_{(n,k)}$, is a non-singular irreducible projective algebraic curve defined over $F$ such that $\Aut(X_{(n,k)})$ has a subgroup $E$ isomorphic to $(\Z/k\Z)^n$ and $X_{(n,k)}/E$ is isomorphic to the projective line with exactly $(n+1)$ cone points, each one of order $k$.
-This group $E$ is called a generalized Fermat group of type $(n,k)$.